Malcolm-G-Moringa/wk3-code-challenge/README.md

 This installs JSON server globally on your system allowing you to use it in any project.

 ### Installation of application
+Installation of the application is required to use features such as the delete button and updating the number of tickets bought on the db.json file.

+  ***NB:* Make sure to install from the main branch**.

 The installation steps below are described for a linux machine.\
 To use this repo on your machine requires some simple steps